sa-mancini/NLP/README.md

 ## 1. Build the guideline vectorstore

-Download the AIFA AWaRe guideline PDF and run:
+Download the AIFA AWaRe guideline PDF (https://www.aifa.gov.it/documents/20142/1728113/Manuale_antibiotici_AWaRe.pdf) and run:

 ```bash
 python build_vectorstore.py path/to/Manuale_antibiotici_AWaRe.pdf
 ```

 The default output is `data/e5_vectorstore/`.

+The repository already contains the precomputed vectorstore, so rebuilding it is not necessary to run the demo notebook.

 ## 2. Run the complete pipeline